pxlnstn/ecommerce-dbms/README.md

 # OnlineShop

 A comprehensive database project for an e-commerce platform.
 It models a real-world online shopping system inspired by platforms like Amazon, Hepsiburada, and Trendyol.
 The project includes conceptual design, relational modeling, SQL implementation, triggers, constraints, and example queries.
 ---

+## 👤 Contribution

+This was a group project.

+I was responsible for:
+- Designing the initial EER schema and entity relationships
+- Creating the first version of the relational model and normalization
+- Implementing core logic such as foreign keys, triggers, and joins
+- Debugging SQL scripts during development

+---